adobe/S3Mock/README.md

 ### Java
 This repo is built with Java 17, output is bytecode compatible with Java 8.

+This will change with Spring Boot 3 and Spring Framework 6, [the baseline Java version is raised to 17](https://spring.io/blog/2022/05/24/preparing-for-spring-boot-3-0).
+Once `S3Mock` updates in early 2023, our Java baseline will raise to 17 as well.

+Most likely, version 2.x of the S3Mock will be branched off and maintained for critical fixes, while version 3.x will be released from the `main` branch and further refactored and updated, but released and/or supported only as a Docker container.

 ### Kotlin
 The [Integration Tests](integration-tests) are built in Kotlin.